 The EU Air Passenger Rights Regulation

-- All passengers with a confirmed booking and ticket who start their trip at an EU airport, or landing in an EU airport, provided that the airline is headquartered in the EU
+- Passengers who: start their trip at an EU airport, or land in an EU airport, provided that the airline is headquartered in the EU

 It doesn’t matter whether the passengers are

 - Booked on a package holiday

 - Flying on free or reduced tickets under customer loyalty or promotional programmes.

 The EU Regulation does not apply to:

 - Passengers travelling on a free or reduced fare that is not available to the public either directly or indirectly.

 - Air passengers that did not check in on time.
 Unless notified otherwise, passengers should check in at least 45 minutes before departure (unless their flight has been cancelled)

 Check whether you are entitled to flight delay compensation

 Why is the EU Passenger Rights Regulation in place?